An iPad Pro is powerful mobile computer. Add a Zagg Slim Book Go and you get a genuine MacBook competitor.

 The only color options for this keyboard case is charcoal grey.
 The front — the underside of the keyboard flap — has a woven texture imprinted on it.
 The whole look is professional, if a bit uninspired.

 The Slim Book Go’s design actually improves the tablet’s audio.
 There are channels over the four speakers that guide sound toward the listener.
-We find that this makes audio a little louder for the user and quieter for everyone else.
+I find that this makes audio a little louder for the user and quieter for everyone else.

 Below the iPad Pro’s display is a slot to store the Apple Pencil 2 when on the go.
 It’s easy to get the stylus in and out.
 An opening on the top edge of the case allows the Pencil to charge.